What is an Infrared Hearing system?

 There is no limit to the number of receivers that can be used on a system.

 To use a receiver with a hearing or cochlear implant, a lanyard must be worn so that the receiver lies on your chest.
 This is so that the receiver doesn’t become obstructed or lose signal.
 Ideally, a wearer should also sit away from windows or internal pillars as this could result in signal loss.

 What is the difference between Infrared & Induction Loop Systems?

 A portable solution, an Infrared System also has the added advantage of providing complete privacy, as it cannot be heard from outside the room.
 This is unlike an induction loop system which can have overspill that can permeate walls, ceilings, or floors.
 A further advantage is that there is no loop wire to run around the room so it is easier to install in rooms with multi-levels e.g. theatres, or wide areas e.g. exhibition halls.

 Individuals are able to use an infrared system even if they don’t use a hearing aid or cochlear implant.
 In those instances, individuals are able to bring their own headphones to plug into the system.

 An infrared hearing system is an assistive sound system ensuring clear speech is heard from a microphone source directly to the user and works well for both the hearing impaired or those with normal hearing.
-The advantages of using infrared systems are that signal cannot be heard outside the room unlike an induction loop system as the signal will not permeate walls, ceilings, or floors.
-This means that each room has total privacy from any other room.
 There is also no loop wire to run around the room so it is easier to install in rooms with multi-levels is very portable, so ideal for meeting room, theatres, or wide areas such as exhibition halls.